Masters by Research in Energy and Infrastructure Law: Career Path

 • Familiarity with the current developments and trends in energy and infrastructure law.

-• Strong understanding of the concepts of sustainability, environmental protection and climate change, and their relation to the energy and infrastructure sectors.
+• Strong understanding of sustainability concepts, environmental protection, and climate change and their relation to the energy and infrastructure sectors.

 Scope

-The scope of a Master's by Research in Energy and Infrastructure Law program is quite broad, as it covers the legal and regulatory issues related to the energy and infrastructure sectors.
-Graduates of the program will have a thorough understanding of the laws and regulations that govern the production, distribution, and consumption of energy, as well as the development and operation of infrastructure projects.
+The scope of a Master's Research in Energy and Infrastructure Law program is quite broad, as it covers the legal and regulatory issues related to the energy and infrastructure sectors.
+Graduates of the program will thoroughly understand the laws and regulations that govern the production, distribution, and consumption of energy and the development and operation of infrastructure projects.
 The scope of the program may include:

 • Energy Law: This scope covers the legal and regulatory frameworks that govern the energy sector, including laws and regulations related to the production, distribution, and consumption of energy, such as oil and gas, electricity, and renewable energy.